michaeljosephroddy/distributed-microservices-application/customer-service/README.md

-# Development and Demonstration of a REST API Order Service
+# Development and Demonstration of a REST API Customer Service

 1. Implement a scalable REST API adhering to RESTful standards.